Pseudo-Riemannian geometry embeds information geometry in optimal transport: Connecting the two geometries

 \subsection{Divergence between geodesics}

 Consider a Riemannian manifold with distance $d$.
 If $\gamma(s)$ and $\sigma(t)$ are two arc-length parameterized geodesics started at the same point when $s = t = 0$, then

 where $\kappa$ is the sectional curvature of the the plane spanned by $\dot{\gamma}(0)$ and $\dot{\sigma}(0)$, and $\theta$ is the angle between the initial velocities (see for example \cite[(4.9)]{KM10}).
-Thus \eqref{eqn:sectional.curvature.classical.interpretation} gives a geometric interpretation of sectional curvature.
+This is the classical geometric interpretation of sectional curvature.
 In this section we extend this result to a $c$-divergence.
 Naturally, this involves the primal and dual geodesics rather than the Riemannian geodesics.
 The special case for $L^{(\alpha)}$-divergence is given in \cite{WY19}.
-This result (and its proof) is closely related to, but different from \cite[Lemma 4.5]{KM10} which extends \eqref{eqn:sectional.curvature.classical.interpretation} to the pseudo-Riemanian framework with a general cost function.
-Also see Remark \ref{rmk:MTW.interpret} below.
+This result (and its proof) is closely related to, but different from, \cite[Lemma 4.5]{KM10} which extends \eqref{eqn:sectional.curvature.classical.interpretation} to the pseudo-Riemanian framework with a general cost function.